emmercm/www/src/blog/amortize-your-learning-by-writing-how-to-guides.md

 _Credit to [Tanya Reilly](https://noidea.dog/) and her book [The Staff Engineer's Path](https://noidea.dog/staff) for the idea for this article.
 Tanya describes amortizing the cost of creating a curriculum by teaching it multiple times (p.
 268), but I think the same applies to documentation, just on a smaller scale._

-Here's a situation: your team uses some piece of technology, and let's say it's older or more difficult to find reliable documentation for.
-You spend multiple days investigating a workaround to an issue or a setting you know you want to change, but can't find anything relevant on the internet.
+Here's a situation: your team uses some piece of technology, and let's say it's older or more challenging to find reliable documentation for.
+You spend multiple days investigating a workaround to an issue or a setting that you know you want to change, but can't find anything relevant on the internet.
 You decide to check the code out locally yourself, and you end up further down the rabbit hole.
 You eventually find the functionality that you're looking for, and you're able to achieve the desired outcome.

 Here's a potentially more frustrating situation: you've been tasked with modifying an older system that has very little tribal knowledge left at your company.
-You find some documentation and it looks promising, until you realize it's years out of date.
+You find some documentation, and it looks promising until you realize it's years out of date.
 You once again end up doing code archaeology to find what you need.
 You find it, spend a nightmarish amount of time testing it, and eventually make your change successfully.

 What's missing from these two scenarios? _Making the life of the next person better_.
 You spent significant time gaining a lot of valuable context to accomplish your task - you should share that context!